 If you wish to change the order of your preferred schools, please let us know.

 Each school has a published admission number (PAN), which is the maximum number of pupils that the school can admit taking into account the accommodation and resources available.
 Each school’s published admissions number can be found within the admission arrangements or in the Information to Parents Booklet.

 How can I find out the catchment school for a certain address?

-We have a search facility to enable you to check the catchment schools for various addresses.
+We have a search facility to enable you to check the catchment schools for various addresses and view an individual school catchment area.
 Your nearest school may not be your catchment area school.
 Please note there is no guaranteed admission to your catchment area school, allocations will be dependent on the availability of spaces in the relevant year group.
 Catchment areas are also subject to review and may alter from year to year.
 There are some schools in Staffordshire who do not operate a catchment area for admissions purposes.